Fundamental Programming Structures in Java

 - multiple

-tags, one for each author @version
+@authortags, one for each author @versionfor current version

 The following tags can be used in all documentation comments:

-describes the version that introduced this feature.Example,
+@sincedescribes the version that introduced this feature.Example,

-to add a hyperlink.Example,
+@since version 1.7.1@seeto add a hyperlink.Example,

-, # is used to separate the class from the method or variable name.
+@see com.horstman.corejava.Emplyee#raiseSalary(double), # is used to separate the class from the method or variable name.

 2 Built-in Types

-Type | Storage Requirement | Default | Boxing Type |
+| Type | Storage Requirement | Default | Boxing Type |

-int | 4 bytes | 0 | Integer |
+| int | 4 bytes | 0 | Integer |

-short | 2 bytes | (short)0 | Short |
+| short | 2 bytes | (short)0 | Short |

-long | 8 bytes | 0L | Long |
+| long | 8 bytes | 0L | Long |

-byte | 1 bytes | (byte)0 | Byte |
+| byte | 1 bytes | (byte)0 | Byte |

-float | 4 bytes | 0.0f | Float |
+| float | 4 bytes | 0.0f | Float |

-double | 8 bytes | 0.0d | Double |
+| double | 8 bytes | 0.0d | Double |

-char | 2 bytes | '\u0000'(null) | Character |
+| char | 2 bytes | '\u0000'(null) | Character |

-boolean | - | false | Boolean |
+| boolean | - | false | Boolean |

-type describes a code unit for representing Unicode code points in the UTF-16 encoding,
+The Char type describes a code unit for representing Unicode code points in the UTF-16 encoding,

 and is used to describe individual characters.

-Java does not specify the storage usage of boolean
+Java does not specify the storage usage of boolean variables, most popular JVM store it as an interger.

-.
-Unlike c/c++, the value 0 is neither false
+It has two values, true and false.
+Unlike c/c++, the value 0 is neither false nor true, also the

 expression x=0 does not return boolean.